Spoilers For ‘The Young And The Restless’: Lola Is Team Theo

-Stunning new The Young and the Restless spoilers reveal that Kyle isn’t pleased to find out that his wife Lola is team Theo when it comes to the news of Theo and Kyle being related.
+Stunning new The Young and the Restless spoilers reveal that Kyle isn’t pleased to find out that his wife, Lola, is team Theo when it comes to the news of Theo and Kyle being related.

 When Jack (Peter Bergman) and Traci (Beth Maitland) began working on the Abbott family history, nobody expected them to find a long lost half brother, but they did.
 It turns out that Dina’s (Marla Adams) son, Eric Vanderway (Jon Briddell), is also Theo’s (Tyler Johnson) father.
-That means that Kyle’s (Michael Mealor) old friend Theo is his cousin, and Kyle is not happy about that news.
+That means that Kyle’s (Michael Mealor) old friend, Theo, is his cousin, and Kyle is not happy about that news.
 He tried to warn Jack, but Kyle’s dad didn’t listen.
 He’s ready and willing to welcome new members to the family despite Kyle’s misgivings.

 Michael Mealor recently discussed the upcoming November sweeps storyline with Soap Opera Digest, and he revealed that the whole notion of having familial ties to Theo really sends Kyle into a tailspin, and the fact that his dad isn’t taking heed of his advice, really bothers Kyle.